23 May What Is A Furnace Heat Exchanger? How a Furnace Heat Exchanger Works, Common Problems, Costs and More(Last Updated On: September 28, 2018)

 The main benefit of a properly functioning furnace heat exchanger is that it helps to keep occupants of the home safe from combustion byproducts.
 If dangerous flue gases were to mix with the breathing air in the home, it could be a potentially fatal disaster.
 This is why it is so important (and sometimes the law) to have a carbon monoxide detector installed in any home with a fuel-burning appliance.
 For this reason, it’s also important to maintain your furnace’s heat exchanger.

 Problems With Heat Exchangers

-A common problem with furnace heat exchangers is that they will fail at some point.
-This is the result of what’s known as ‘metal fatigue’.
+A common problem with furnace heat exchangers is that they will fail at some point (known as ‘metal fatigue’).
 This occurs as the result of the metal walls constantly being heated (expanded) and cooled (contracted).
 It is the same effect as bending a paperclip back and forth — it will eventually break the metal.
-As such, all homeowners should be prepared to replace their furnace heat exchanger at some point during the life of their furnace.
+Homeowners should be prepared to replace their furnace heat exchanger at some point during the life of their furnace.

 Cost of A Furnace Heat Exchanger

 Replacing a furnace heat exchanger requires a qualified HVAC professional.
 Due to safety concerns and possibly voiding the manufacturer’s warranty, you do not want to repair the furnace either.
 This isn’t a job that you want to DIY.

 Although furnace heat exchanger repair remains an option, typically replacing the entire furnace provides a more cost effective option.
 Replacing a heat exchanger requires about 8-10 hours to dismantle the furnace and replace the heat exchanger.
 Rates vary for quality HVAC assistance, so the cost varies as well.
 Due to the estimated repair time, many homeowners replace the entire furnace when the heat exchanger dies.

 The best person to help you evaluate your specific situation is a qualified HVAC professional.